icann/icann-rdap/icann-rdap-srv/README.md

 The "reload" file triggers a full reload, removing all previous data and replacing it with the data from the files in the data directory.

+Alternatively, you can use the `rdap-srv-store` command to touch the files to trigger reloads and updates: `rdap-srv-store --update` or `rdap-srv-store --reload`.

+## Create Data

+RDAP data can often be tricky to create, but the `rdap-srv-data` command makes it easier.
+This command does not cover all possible RDAP expressions, but it does cover the common scenarios and can be used as a starting point for those who require more complex RDAP data.

+This command has 5 sub-commands, each with its own specific set of command line arguments.
+Use the `--help` option to see the arguments for each sub-command.

+    rdap-srv-data entity --help
+    rdap-srv-data nameserver --help
+    rdap-srv-data domain --help
+    rdap-srv-data autnum --help
+    rdap-srv-data network --help

+## Use Your Data

+As mentioned above, the `rdap-srv-store` command can be used to signal a reload or update of the server.
+This command can also be used to copy your own data into the data directory by specifiing a directory:

+    rdap-srv-store --update /my_data/rdap

+This command will perform checks on your data while copying them to ensure the data is RDAP compliant.